Buying Medicine Online – What Are the Risks?

 The Buying Safely section of safe.pharmacy provides a list of .pharmacy sites as well as information on spotting rogue online pharmacies.
-Many VIPPS-accredited pharmacies are also choosing to register a .pharmacy domain name for their approved website.
+All VIPPS-accredited pharmacies must go through the .pharmacy verification process before they can apply for VIPPS accreditation.

 The Not Recommended List is a list of websites that have been found to be operating in conflict with pharmacy laws and practice standards.

 The AWARxE Prescription Drug Safety Program provides resources for pharmacists including downloadable flyers to help educate patients about buying safely online, as well as other important prescription drug safety issues.